 Each entry in the Agenda is associated with one of five rulemaking stages.
-In the Plan, only the first three stages are applicable.
-Some agencies use subheadings to identify regulations that are grouped according to particular topics.
 The rulemaking stages are:

-1. Prerule Stage - actions agencies will undertake to determine whether or how to initiate rulemaking.
+1. Prerule Stage-actions agencies will undertake to determine whether or how to initiate rulemaking.
 Such actions occur prior to a Notice of Proposed Rulemaking (NPRM) and may include Advance Notices of Proposed Rulemaking (ANPRMs) and reviews of existing regulations.

-2. Proposed Rule Stage - actions for which agencies plan to publish a Notice of Proposed Rulemaking as the next step in their rulemaking process or for which the closing date of the NPRM Comment Period is the next step.
+2. Proposed Rule Stage-actions for which agencies plan to publish a Notice of Proposed Rulemaking as the next step in their rulemaking process or for which the closing date of the NPRM Comment Period is the next step.

-3. Final Rule Stage - actions for which agencies plan to publish a final rule or an interim final rule or to take other final action as the next step.
+3. Final Rule Stage-actions for which agencies plan to publish a final rule or an interim final rule or to take other final action as the next step.

-4. Long-Term Actions - items under development but for which the agency does not expect to have a regulatory action within the 12 months after publication of this edition of the Unified Agenda.
+4. Long-Term Actions-items under development but for which the agency does not expect to have a regulatory action within the 12 months after publication of this edition of the Unified Agenda.
 Some of the entries in this section may contain abbreviated information.

-5. Completed Actions - actions or reviews the agency has completed or withdrawn since publishing its last agenda.
+5. Completed Actions-actions or reviews the agency has completed or withdrawn since publishing its last agenda.
 This section also includes items the agency began and completed between issues of the Agenda.